Measuring Partial Balance in Signed Networks: Numerical results on synthetic data

 \section{Numerical results on synthetic data}

 In this section, we start with a brief discussion on the relationship between negative edges and imbalance in networks.
 According to the definition of structural balance, all-positive signed graphs (merely containing positive edges) are totally balanced.
 Intuitively, one may expect that all-negative signed graphs are very unbalanced.
 Perhaps another intuition derived by assuming symmetry is that increasing the number of negative edges in a network reduces partial balance proportionally.
-We analyze partial balance in randomly generated graphs to show neither of the intuitions is correct.
+We analyze partial balance in randomly generated graphs to evaluate these intuitions.
 Our motivation for analyzing balance in such graphs is to gain an understanding of the behaviour of the measures and their connections with signed graph parameters like $m^-,n$, and density.
 We use randomly generated graphs as the underlying structure is not important for this analysis.